SAB-6/ETL_ML_Pipeline_Project/README.md

-# Disaster ETL/ML Pipeline Project
+# Disaster Response ETL/ML Pipeline Project
 ETL and Machine learning pipeline using python
 The ETL/ML project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.